The super learner for time-to-event outcomes: A tutorial: Application to the Rotterdam data

-Using a richer set of candidate learners gave better predictive performance, though the gains were modest in this example (Table \ref{table:prediction.measures}).
-When implemented using a simple set of candidate learners, the discrete-time SL with 10 time periods placed most weight on the GLM with Lasso and on the random forest using both the L2 and loglik loss functions (Table \ref{table:ensemble.weights.disc.simple}).
+Using a richer set of candidate learners gives better predictive performance, though the gains are modest in this example (Table \ref{table:prediction.measures}).
+When implemented using a simple set of candidate learners, the discrete-time SL with 10 time periods places most weight on the GLM with Lasso and on the random forest using both the $L2$ and $loglik$ loss functions (Supplementary Table \ref{table:ensemble.weights.disc.simple}).
 The GLM with Lasso was the single best performing model using both loss functions.
-The version using the L2 loss function placed zero weight on the standard GLM, whereas the version using the loglik loss function gave that model a small weight.
-By contrast, the discrete-time SL with 100 time periods and using a simple set of candidate learners placed most weight on the GLM and zero weight on the GLM with Lasso, for both loss functions.
-With 100 time periods and using the L2 loss function, the single best performing model was the GLM with Lasso, however the standard GLM has very similar performance, which can explain why the GLM with Lasso was assigned zero weight in the ensemble.
-With 100 time periods and using the loglik loss function, the single best performing model was the standard GLM.
-When we used a richer set of candidate learners (Table \ref{table:ensemble.weights.disc.rich}), the discrete-time SL with 10 time periods placed most weight on a GAM with 3 degrees of freedom, but also placed non-zero weight on the mean estimator, the GLM with Lasso, a GAM with 2 degrees of freedom, one XGBoost learner (out of 7), and one random forest (out of 3).
+The version using the $L2$ loss function places zero weight on the standard GLM, whereas the version using the $loglik$ loss function gives that model a small weight.
+By contrast, the discrete-time SL with 100 time periods and using a simple set of candidate learners places most weight on the GLM and zero weight on the GLM with Lasso, for both loss functions.
+With 100 time periods and using the $L2$ loss function, the single best performing model is the GLM with Lasso, however the standard GLM has very similar performance, which can explain why the GLM with Lasso was assigned zero weight in the ensemble.
+With 100 time periods and using the $loglik$ loss function, the single best performing model was the standard GLM.
+When we use a richer set of candidate learners (Supplementary Table \ref{table:ensemble.weights.disc.rich}), the discrete-time SL with 10 time periods places most weight on a GAM with 3 degrees of freedom, but also places non-zero weight on the mean estimator, the GLM with Lasso, a GAM with 2 degrees of freedom, one XGBoost learner (out of 7), and one random forest (out of 3).